barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 ### Splitting Columns into Separate Rows

-The selected features: 'Area of specialisation,' 'Country,' and 'Level needed,' contain multiple entries separated by commas.
+The selected features: `Area of specialisation`, `Country` and `Level needed` contains multiple entries separated by commas.
 The next step involves splitting these entries into separate rows to make the data more accessible.

 ``` Python
 # Split certain columns into separate rows